RyanCao2005/Recipe-Recommender-System/README.md

 ### **Training Features and Justification**:
 We selected features that would be available at the time of prediction.
 These include attributes such as `minutes`, `n_steps`, `n_ingredients`, `nutrition` details, and textual features like `ingredients` and `reviews`.
 These features are known before a recipe is rated and provide valuable information, such as preparation time, complexity, and potential sentiment from user-provided reviews.

+## Baseline Model: Random Forest Classifier

+### **Model Overview**
+Our baseline model is a **Random Forest Classifier**, implemented using a pipeline that integrates feature preprocessing and hyperparameter tuning.
+The objective is to predict recipe ratings (multi-class classification) ranging from 1 to 5 based on recipe attributes.

+### **Features**
+The model uses the following features after preprocessing:
+1. **Ingredients (`ingredients_highest_tfidf`)**:
+   - **Nominal**: Encoded as the highest TF-IDF term for each recipe's list of ingredients.
+2. **Review Text (`review_highest_tfidf`)**:
+   - **Nominal**: Encoded as the highest TF-IDF term for each recipe's review text.
+3. **Health Metrics**:
+   - **Quantitative**: Several numerical health-related metrics about the recipes were included as-is without additional encoding:
+     - `calories (#)`: Total calories in the recipe.
+     - `total fat (PDV)`: Percentage daily value of total fat.
+     - `sugar (PDV)`: Percentage daily value of sugar.
+     - `protein (PDV)`: Percentage daily value of protein.
+     - `saturated fat (PDV)`: Percentage daily value of saturated fat.
+     - `carbs (PDV)`: Percentage daily value of carbohydrates.
+4. **Other Numerical Features**:
+   - `minutes`: Time required to prepare the recipe.
+   - `n_steps`: Number of steps in the recipe.
+   - `n_ingredients`: Number of ingredients in the recipe.

+### **Encodings**
+1. **TF-IDF Vectorization**:
+   - Applied to `ingredients` and `review` columns to extract the highest-weighted TF-IDF term for each recipe.
+This captures the most important term describing the recipe’s content or sentiment.
+2. **One-Hot Encoding**:
+   - Applied to the resulting TF-IDF terms (`ingredients_highest_tfidf` and `review_highest_tfidf`) to convert them into a format suitable for machine learning.
+3. **Passthrough for Numerical Features**:
+   - Health metrics (`calories (#)`, `total fat (PDV)`, `sugar (PDV)`, etc.), as well as `minutes`, `n_steps`, and `n_ingredients`, were included as-is because they are already quantitative.

+### **Hyperparameter Tuning**
+The model's hyperparameters were tuned using **GridSearchCV** with 5-fold cross-validation.
+The parameters tuned were:
+- `n_estimators`: Number of trees in the forest.
+- `max_depth`: Maximum depth of each tree.
+- `min_samples_split`: Minimum number of samples required to split an internal node.

+### **Performance**
+The model was evaluated using **5-fold cross-validation** on the training set.
+After hyperparameter tuning, the best-performing parameters were selected.
+On the test set:
+- **F1-Score (Macro-Average)**: **0.1746**

+### **Confusion Matrix**
+The confusion matrix below illustrates the performance of the baseline model.
+Due to the highly imbalanced nature of the dataset, the model predicts the majority class (`5`) for almost all inputs, resulting in poor performance on minority classes.

+<iframe
+  src="assets/confusion_matrix_base.png"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+This visualization highlights the need for strategies to address class imbalance, such as oversampling minority classes, undersampling the majority class, or using class-weighted loss functions.

+### **Model Evaluation**
+The baseline model demonstrates some strengths but also significant limitations:
+- **Strengths**:
+  - Random Forest handles multi-class classification and imbalanced data effectively to some degree using ensemble learning.
+  - The inclusion of health metrics and numerical features provides meaningful insights into recipe characteristics.
+  - TF-IDF vectorization extracts important information from textual data like `ingredients` and `review`.
+- **Weaknesses**:
+  - The model heavily favors the majority class (`5`), as shown in the confusion matrix, leading to poor performance for lower-rated recipes.
+  - Extracting only the highest TF-IDF term from `ingredients` and `review` may oversimplify the rich information in these columns.
+  - One-Hot Encoding increases feature dimensionality, potentially leading to overfitting with sparse data.

+### **Conclusion**
+The baseline model is a strong starting point for predicting recipe ratings, combining textual and numerical features effectively.
+However, it struggles with the dataset’s imbalanced nature, resulting in biased predictions.
+Addressing these imbalances and incorporating richer representations of textual data could significantly improve model performance.